The story of genetics and nutrition

 Ultimately, your genes determine your health potential by managing your body’s chemistry.
 Genetic testing basically reveals your inherent biochemical weaknesses (thanks mom and dad) which can lead to gut issues, autoimmune conditions, fatigue, nutrient deficiencies, hormone imbalances, anxiety and depression, poor blood sugar management, bad skin, weakened immunity, and even reduced productivity or mental clarity.

-Genetic testing allows us to ask the following questions about you:
+Genetic testing allows us to ask the following questions about youself:

 How can nutrigenomics help to improve my health?